-It’s the most expensive real estate development in U.S. history, if not the world, at a staggering $25 billion: Hudson Yards encompasses 18 million square feet, including retail space totaling one million square feet.
-A number of top luxury brands have a sizable chunk of the space including Cartier, Patek Philippe, Piaget, Rolex, and Tiffany & Co., making it an important destination for both luxury watch brands and watch buyers – or so the brands hope.
+in 2019 it was the most expensive real estate development in U.S. history, if not the world, at a staggering $25 billion: Hudson Yards encompasses 18 million square feet, including retail space totaling one million square feet.
+A number of top luxury watches brands have a sizable chunk of the space including Cartier, Patek Philippe, Piaget, Rolex, and Tiffany & Co., making it an important destination for both luxury watch brands and watch buyers – or so the brands hope.

 Arcadium: an “Experiential” Pop-Up at Hudson Yards